leonidpodriz/we.volunteers/README.md

-# we.volonter
+# We.Volunteers
-MVP project for volunteers and people who need them
+The MVP project for volunteers and people who need them.